overblocklabs/frontend-app/README.md

 ## 👥 Team
 Lotellar was built by a 4-person team of developers and designers with a shared passion for decentralized systems, trustless infrastructure, and accessible crypto UX.
 We combined our strengths in smart contract development, frontend engineering, product design, and blockchain architecture to deliver a seamless Web3 experience.

-# Lotellar – Decentralized Voting & Lottery System
+# Lotellar – Lottery System

 ## 🧠 Summary
-Lotellar is a fully decentralized Web3 application built on the Stellar Soroban smart contract platform that enables trustless lotteries and transparent voting.
+Lotellar is a fully decentralized Web3 application built on the Stellar Soroban smart contract platform that enables trustless lotteries.
 Designed with transparency, user-friendliness, and accessibility in mind, Lotellar aims to democratize participation in public draws and polls using blockchain-native identity and randomness.

 ## 🔧 Key Features
 - 🎲 Lottery Mechanism: Provably fair lottery draws using on-chain pseudo-randomness via Soroban's vm::random, offering a VRF-like experience.